-Ottawa is home to some of the most historical and iconic sites, must-see national museums, a thriving culinary scene and an abundance of bucket list activities waiting to be checked off.
-Most attractions can be found within a 20-minute walk from many downtown area hotels, making it a breeze to get around.
-Here are just five sites you don’t want to miss on your next trip to Ottawa.
+Ottawa is home to some of Canada’s most historical and iconic sites, must-see national museums, a thriving culinary scene and an abundance of bucket list activities waiting to be checked off.
+Best of all, most attractions are within a 20-minute walk from each other in the downtown area, making it a breeze to get around.
+Here are just five of the many sites you don’t want to miss on your next trip to Ottawa.

 Each season offers different ways to experience the beautiful Rideau Canal – Ontario’s only UNESCO World Heritage Site.
 In warmer months, stroll or cycle along the canal’s scenic pathways, or take a relaxing eco-friendly cruise on its waters.
 You can also explore the water on your own by renting a kayak, canoe, stand up paddle board (SUP) or paddleboat.

 During the winter months (roughly December to February), the frozen waterway becomes the world’s largest skating rink – the Rideau Canal Skateway.
 This unique skating experience is free, open day and night (weather permitting), and stretches 7.8 kilometres (4.8 miles) through downtown Ottawa.

 Home to seven of nine national museums, Canada’s capital provides unparalleled access to the country’s historical and cultural treasures.
 You’ll find the world’s largest indoor collection of totem poles, beautiful Indigenous and Canadian art, ancient dinosaur fossils, heroic Canadian military stories, and technological breakthroughs that have all shaped our past, present and future.

 Museums often host temporary blockbuster programming, including special exhibits from around the world.